DallasMorningNews/ardbeg/README.md

 **NOTE:** Ardbeg insists a `settings.py` live in the root directory of your project.
 It does *not* insist that file actually contains any settings...

+**SAFE CODING:**
+`ardbeg init` is designed to be safely run anytime during development.
+Ardbeg checks to make sure directories are empty and files blank before it writes anything to your development environment.
+So for example, if you need load S3 templates midway through a project, simply add S3 credentials to settings.py and re-run `ardbeg init`.
+The templates load into a directory `s3-templates/` but static files and index.html won't be written if these are non-empty in your development environment.

 ###Develop
 `ardbeg develop` will render your templates and startup a Python SimpleHTTPServer in the rendered directory on [localhost:4242](http://localhost:4242).
 It will also watch for any changes you make in the project directory and automatically re-render your templates on save.

 ###Publish
 Ardbeg can publish your site to an Amazon S3 bucket.

-S3 settings are usually exposed through environment variables, but you may also set them in `settings.py`.
+S3 settings are best exposed through environment variables, but you may also set them in `settings.py`.

 Ardbeg uses these variables: